Risotto is not any longer simply a risotto – in Lucca it could be Fake Risotto

 LUCCA, ITALY: You can be inspired by recipes and thousands of books.
-But the best and most enjoyable way to become a Pasta Master, is to meet up in Italy and get the inspiration and information you need to impress your fussy family.
+But the best and most enjoyable way to become a Pasta Master, is to meet up in Italy.
+There you will get inspiration and information you need to impress your fussy family.
 No other places are better to visit and to learn this kind of art than in Lucca.

-Lucca has the atmosphere and the great history where the classic and the modern come together, also the way they serve local food.
+Lucca has the atmosphere and the great history.
+This is the place where the classic and the modern come together, also the way they serve local food.

-Remember salt.
-Visiting this foodie region of Tuscany reminds me about a horrified story about salt and pasta came to my mind, one of the seven deadly culinary sins in Italy.
+Visiting this foodie region of Tuscany reminds me about a horrified story about salt and pasta came to my mind.
+Salt is one of the seven deadly culinary sins in Italy.
 Rule number one; add salt to the cooking water.
-From the Versilia beach to the mountains of the Alps, the valleys to the housewife and the Chefs at the elegant restaurants of Lucca; The flavours of your food is like a warm welcome for guests to get some extra out of Tuscany.
+From the Versilia beach to the mountains of the Alps, the valleys to the housewife and the Chefs at the elegant restaurants of Lucca.
+The flavours of your food is like a warm welcome for guests to get some extra out of Tuscany.

 Pasta sauce.
 While cooking pasta, keep back a little of the pasta water and add this to the sauce, it makes all the differences.
 The sauce will be silky and differences and you are on your way to become a Pasta Master.